Mounadi05/LIBFT-1337/README.md

 ---

-> <i>In this second part, you must code a set of functions that are either not included in the libc, or included in a different form.
-Some of these functions can be useful to write Part 1’s functions.</i>
+> <i>In this second part, you must code a set of functions that are either not included in the libc.</i>

 <p align=center>